• Skip to primary navigation

 Fly Fishing in Costa Rica

-Surprisingly, fly fishing is quite good.
-It’s not as popular as ocean fishing but there is a company that specializes in fly fishing trips, Fly Fish in Costa Rica.
-They put together special itineraries and all inclusive Costa Rica fishing packages!
+Fly fishing in Costa Rica is not as popular as ocean fishing but there is a company that specializes in fly fishing trips, Fly Fish in Costa Rica.
+They put together special itineraries and all inclusive Costa Rica fishing packages.

 Filed Under: Costa Rica Travel Tips